Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 aki sneaks into the house and opens the locked door

-and aki also rolls investigation in the drawer
+and aki also rolls investigation in the drawer. drawer contains a diary entry of Marcus which has the information he has.

 ratronus is panicking and looking around, since he learned about an overlord.
 He walsk out of the building

-salina is getting pinned against the wall and gets slapped by ratronus.
+salina is getting pinned against the wall and gets slapped by ratronus who walked into the building again.

 marcus must die